AdobeDocs/experience-manager-desktop-app.en/help/using/use-app-v1.md

 1. After the folder uploads, close the dialog and navigate to the Assets UI.
 The uploaded folder is displayed in the web interface.

-Adobe does not recommend to copy-paste or drag larger number of files or nested folders, from the local file system, into the network share area.
+Adobe does not recommend copy-pasting or dragging a larger number of files or nested folders, from the local file system, into the network share area.
 The app cannot control the upload process due to technical limitations and the performance is poor.

-Alternatively, select files/folders you want to upload to [!DNL Experience Manager] in Finder or Explorer, copy them to system clipboard, navigate to the target folder in the network share area, and from the [!DNL Experience Manager] desktop app context menu select **Paste Assets**.
-This way, [!DNL Experience Manager] desktop app starts uploading the pasted assets similar to the **Upload Folder** option available in the [!DNL Experience Manager] web interface.
+Alternatively, select files/folders in Finder or Explorer, copy them, navigate to the target folder in the network share area, and choose **Paste Assets** from the [!DNL Experience Manager] desktop app context menu.
+This way, the [!DNL Experience Manager] desktop app starts uploading the pasted assets similar to the **Upload Folder** option available in the [!DNL Experience Manager] web interface.

 >[!MORELIKETHIS]
 >